Darkatom/Lua_LOVE2D-Starting-Files/README.md

 LÖVE2D Starting Files
 =============
-This are the base files to start programming a game with LÖVE2D.
+These are the base files to start programming a game with LÖVE2D.
 Please, download the one according to your version.

 How to use them
 -----------------------------------------------------